IMPLEMENTATION | December 19, 2019

 Reading Time: 5 minutes

 Successful implementation of an improvement initiative in a hospital environment typically involves many key stakeholders, clinical and technical considerations, as well as end-users.
 With so many clinical factors and technical details to manage, it is important to address the right questions at every stage of implementation.
-Below are a series of considerations your team can use to guide implementation of an advance care planning (ACP) initiative in your organization.
+Below are a series of considerations your team can use to guide implementation of an advance care planning (ACP) initiative in an inpatient setting.

 Managing Patient Logistics and Workflows

 After identifying objectives and selecting tools to carry out your improvement initiative, the next step should involve analyzing the current workflow and determining process updates that will help achieve your goals.
-To effectively implement an ACP initiative that uses video-based patient decision aids, addressing the following questions ensures they enhance the care process and experience.
+To effectively implement an ACP initiative in an inpatient setting that uses video-based patient decision aids, addressing the following questions ensures they enhance the care process and experience.